mrocklin/thesis/term-rewrite-system.md

 *   Mathematical programmers can focus on much smaller units of software
 *   Algorithmic programmers are isolated from the mathematics
 *   Smaller transformations can be more effectively verified
+*   Isolated coordination systems can be more effectively verified
 *   Multiple independent coordination systems can interact with the same set of transformations
 *   Multiple sets of transformations can interact with the same coordination systems